 Throughout their tenure in the program, the choice of advisor is up to the student and may be changed by the student at any time (normally after consultation with the Director of Graduate Studies).
-Once a student begins to work on their master's essay, the essay advisor typically replaces the initial academic advisor.
-Similarly, as a student begins to draft a dissertation prospectus, the faculty member(s) who will (or are expected to) advise the dissertation and chair the doctoral dissertation committee becomes the student's advisor.
-This advisor should be selected by the time the student defends the dissertation prospectus as part of their oral comprehensive exam.
+Once a student begins to work on their master's thesis, the thesis advisor typically replaces the initial academic advisor.
+Similarly, as a student begins to draft a dissertation proposal, the faculty member(s) who will (or are expected to) advise the dissertation and chair the doctoral committee becomes the student's advisor.
+This advisor should be selected by the time the student defends the dissertation proposal as part of their oral comprehensive exam.